Observable signatures of Hall viscosity in lowest Landau level superfluids: Details on vortex dynamics

 With this initial condition we then numerically integrated Eq.~(\ref{eqn:cons_mom_coherent}) and the conservation of mass equation of motion via a second order Runge-Kutta process.
-The non-dimensionalized equations of motion were given by:
+The nondimensionalized equations of motion were given by:

 here we have taken $\mathfrak{p} = c_s^2 \rho_m^2/2$.
-Units of length are in terms of $\xi = 1/m_bc_s$, units of time are in terms of $\xi/c_s$, density is in terms of $\rho_{0,m}$, i.e. the density far from a vortex, and velocity is in terms of $c_s$.
+Units of length are in terms of $\xi = 1/m_bc_s$, units of time are in terms of $\xi/c_s$, density is in terms of $\rho_{0,m}$ i.e., the density far from a vortex, and velocity is in terms of $c_s$.
 For all simulations we took either $\ell = 0$ or $\ell = 1$.
 The low value of $\ell$ was so that both $n=\pm 1$ vortices had a density at their center sufficiently above zero so as to not cause problems with the simulation.
 We also note that the parameter $m_b/m_*$ is free and not set by the effective field theory worked out in Section~\ref{sec:coherent_states}.
 For our simulations we set $m_b = m_*$ for ease.
 Choosing a different value would have changed the density profile near the center of the vortex, where the term $m_b/m_*$ is larger, but should not affect other physics.

-The simulations were performed in a box of size $40\xi \times 40\xi$ with periodic boundary conditions \footnote{In principle these boundary conditions may require addressing the velocity due to the ``image vortex'' \cite{acheson_elementary_1990}, however as the box size is increased this effect will become negligible.}.
-The spatial discretization was taken to be $\Delta r = 0.2\xi$ in order to resolve vortex cores and the time discretization was chosen to be $\Delta t = 0.001\xi/c_s < 0.1*\Delta r^2$ in order to ensure numerical stability \cite{musser_starting_2019}.
+The simulations were performed in a box of size $40\xi \times 40\xi$ with periodic boundary conditions \footnote{In principle, these boundary conditions may require addressing the velocity due to the ``image vortex'' \cite{acheson_elementary_1990}; however, as the box size is increased this effect will become negligible.}.
+The spatial discretization was taken to be $\Delta r = 0.2\xi$ to resolve vortex cores and the time discretization was chosen to be $\Delta t = 0.001\xi/c_s < 0.1*\Delta r^2$ to ensure numerical stability \cite{musser_starting_2019}.
 The imperfect initial conditions generated some sound waves as the density equilibrated.
 It may be possible to remove these via the inclusion of a small amount of shear viscous dissipation.
 We did not do this, however, as it would cause diffusion of the Lamb-Oseen vortex \cite{acheson_elementary_1990}.
 Nonetheless, we did not find that the sound waves had a serious effect beyond causing small oscillations of the vortex dipole.